mozilla/addon-sdk/packages/api-utils/docs/xpcom.md

     let requestFactory = Factory.new({ Component: Request });

-Factories registered into a runtime may be accessed from the rest of the application via standard XPCOM API using factory's auto generated `id` (optionally you could specify specific `id` by passing it as an option):
+Factories registered into a runtime may be accessed from the rest of the application via the standard XPCOM API using the factory's auto generated `id` (optionally you could specify the `id` by passing it as an option):

     let request = Components.classesByID[requestFactory.id].
       createInstance(Ci.nsIRequest);
     request.isPending()     // => false

-Be aware that traditional XPCOM API will always return a wrapped JS objects exposing only properties defined by a given interface (`nsIRequest`) in our
+Be aware that the traditional XPCOM API will always return a wrapped JS object exposing only the properties defined by a given interface (`nsIRequest` in our case):
-case:

     request.initiate()      // TypeError: request.initiate is not a function

-You still can expose unwrapped JS object, by a special `wrappedJSObject` property of the component:
+You can still expose the unwrapped JS object, by a special `wrappedJSObject` property of the component:

     let Request = Class({